spm999/Html-CSS-Js-Projects/Readme.md

 ## 4. Show translated text, when click on specific div: [https://showtxt.netlify.app/]()

 Initially don't show any text, but when I click on language name, show the text in that language.

+## 5. Disappear Message after given time:

+Disappear message after given time and also show a counter